goschtl/zope/megrok.cheetah/trunk/README.txt

     Getting distribution for 'megrok.cheetah'.
     Got megrok.cheetah 0.1

 That's it.
-You can now place Cheetah templates (with the .ch extension) into any template directory used within your project.
+You can now place Cheetah templates (with the .tmpl extension) into any template directory used within your project.

 Usage